Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: Benchmark Calculations of the ALM

 \subsection{Error control analysis.}

-In this section, we present the error control metric E-tol and P-tol by comparing the convergence and time cost during independent ghost-gutzwiller quantum embedding loops using the NQS impurity solver.
+In this section, we present the error control metric E-tol and P-tol by comparing the convergence and time cost during independent gGA QE loops using the NQS impurity solver.
 In this analysis, we adopted $U=0.5$ metal phase Anderson lattice model discussed in the last section as a running example.
-We set the bounds for error control metrics P-tol and E-tol as $\epsilon_p$ and $\epsilon_t$, which are chosen among ($10^{-3}$, $5\times10^{-4}$, $10^{-4}$).
-All other settings, including the network structure, sizes, and the VMC optimisation parameters, are kept consistent in all tests.
+We set the bounds for error control metrics P-tol and E-tol to be among ($10^{-3}$, $5\times10^{-4}$, $10^{-4}$).
+All other settings, including the network structure, sizes, and the VMC optimization parameters, are kept consistent in all tests.
 The analysis results are displayed in Fig.\ref{fig:terr}.
 From this, we verified the joint importance of both E-tol and P-tol.
-We also observe considerable growth of the time cost when reducing the bound $\epsilon_p$ for P-tol.
+We also observe considerable growth of the time cost when reducing the P-tol.

 First, we display the residual computed from the maximum absolute difference of the gGA parameters $\mathcal{R}_i$ and $ \Lambda_i$ between the previous and current iterations.
 The results are arranged in subfigures (a)-(c) of Fig.\ref{fig:terr}.
 In all cases, the residual decays rapidly in the first several iterations, followed by long and slow convergence to smaller values.
-The decrease of $\epsilon_t$ can assist in reducing the residual: for instance, for $\epsilon_t$=$10^{-4}$ (dark red line), lower residual results, compared to other cases when fixing the $\epsilon_p$.
-Since this generally appears, we therefore conclude that the E-tol, which represents the wave function optimisation error, is important to the stability of the NQS VMC impurity solver.
-Moreover, comparing the three subfigures, we notice that the residual cannot be further reduced when $\epsilon_p$ is larger than $10^{-4}$, regardless of the choice of the bound for E-tol.
-For instance, in Fig.~\ref{fig:terr}(a) with $\epsilon_p$ = $10^{-3}$, it appears that all samples cannot converge to a considerably smaller residual.
+The decrease of $\text{E-tol}$ can assist in reducing the residual: for instance, for $\text{E-tol}$=$10^{-4}$ (dark red line), lower residual results, compared to other cases when fixing the $\text{P-tol}$.
+Since this generally appears, we therefore conclude that the E-tol, which represents the wave function optimization error, is important to the stability of the NQS VMC impurity solver.
+Moreover, comparing the three subfigures, we notice that the residual cannot be further reduced when $\text{P-tol}$ is larger than $10^{-4}$, regardless of the choice of the bound for E-tol.
+For instance, in Fig.~\ref{fig:terr}(a) with $\text{P-tol}$ = $10^{-3}$, it appears that all samples cannot converge to a considerably smaller residual.
 This is caused by the instabilities of sampled properties, which lead to unstable quantum-embedding loops.
-While for $\epsilon_p$=$10^{-4}$ (blue lines in Fig.~\ref{fig:terr} (c)), the convergence of all three samples with different $\epsilon_t$ is improved.
+While for $\text{P-tol}$=$10^{-4}$ (blue lines in Fig.~\ref{fig:terr} (c)), the convergence of all three samples with different $\text{E-tol}$ is improved.
 This shows the importance of controlling the property sampling accuracy P-tol, in our method.